At a glance

 The goal: To help kids notice how much energy they’re feeling inside.
 When they know they have too much energy, they can either use their own calming skills or ask for help from a trusted adult.

 Keep in mind: Self-awareness can help kids build a skill called self-regulation.
-Self-regulation is about managing your internal energy.
+This skill is about managing your internal energy.
 It helps kids manage their emotions and their body movements during tough situations.
 It also helps them pay attention and learn.
-(Watch this video for more information about this game.)

 2. Turtle time